qyang-nj/llios/macho_parser/README.md

-# Mach-O Format
-This is **not** a complete reference of Mach-O format.

-## Mach-O Parser
+# Mach-O Parser
 To learn the Mach-O format, no way is better than building a parser from scratch.
-It helps me understand, byte by byte, how Mach-O format is laid out.
-This parser actually turns out to be a super light version of the combination of  `otool`, `nm`, `strings`, etc.
+This helps me understand, byte by byte, how Mach-O format is laid out.
+This parser actually turns out to be a super light version of the combination of  `otool`, `nm`, `strings`, `codesign` etc.

 #### Usage
-To build the parser, run `./build.sh`.
+To build the parser, run `./build.sh --openssl`.
+(Openssl is not required if not parsing code signature.)

 ```
-parser [-s] [-c <cmd>] <mach-o file>

-       -s         short description (one line per a load command)
+$ ./macho_parser -h
+Usage: macho_parser [options] macho_file
-       -c <cmd>   only show specified load command
+    -c, --command LOAD_COMMAND           show specific load command
+    -v, --verbose                        can be used multiple times to increase verbose level
+        --no-truncate                    do not truncate even the content is long
+    -h, --help                           show this help message

+Code Signature Options:
+    --cs,  --code-signature              equivalent to '--command LC_CODE_SIGNATURE'
+    --cd,  --code-directory              show Code Directory
+    --ent, --entitlement                 show the embedded entitlement
+           --blob-wrapper                show the blob wrapper (signature blob)
 ```

 #### Sample